 Where can I find directions to campus?

 An Adrian campus map can be found here.
-Services like Google Maps and Yahoo Maps can provide maps and directions to the Adrian campus.
+Click these links for Google Maps or Yahoo Maps to get a map and directions to the Adrian campus.

 Is food allowed in the Fieldhouse?